ilyla/Sleepy-Story-Samantha/README.md

 Plot
 ----

 The story centers around a girl name Samantha who is frustrated with a hypnosis site (Omegle, but we don't mention it by name), but a friend tells her about Sleepychat and she has all kinds of wacky adventures.
 She starts out in matchmaking, later does stuff in the public chat, and *maybe* she'll do skype eventually, although she isn't comfortable with that at the begining.
-Also, there's lots of pop-culture references, and several of the people she meets on sleepychat are regulars in the sleepychat community
+Also, there's lots of pop-culture references, and several of the people she meets on sleepychat are regulars in the sleepychat community.

-Also, not sure how the others have been picturing her but I (scott) imagine her kinda like this:
+Also, not sure how the others have been picturing her but I (Scott) imagine her kinda like this:
 ![Samantha is hot](http://i.imgur.com/m41apuO.jpg)

 [Source](http://hypnohub.net/post/show/12153?pool_id=150)

+Note: the story is currently a work in progress